 Beren smiled with his eyes still closed.
 “I was always ready.
 In fact, it looks to be quite a promising tournament.
 But will there anyone worth enough to claim the Mantle, I wonder.”

 The sound of a loud gong erupted and silenced the hall, its patrons all turned and saw an aged elf in red robes standing before them.
-The elf walked preciously and purposefully through the hall, gazing upon each guest in his path.
-He stopped in the middle of the hall, taking the time to look at each of the guests present, reading their reactions.
+The elf walked previously and purposefully through the hall, gazing upon each guest in his path.
+He stopped in the middle of the hall, taking the time to look at each of the guests presents, reading their reactions.

 Once he left, the room erupted into music and laughter once again.
 Mei Fong surveyed the room again, trying to gauge her would-be rivals again.
 Tomorrow, mercy would fade and only death await those willing to partake in the Chromo Gyam Dre.